Technical Applications for Underwater Windows

 Some buildings are situated near rivers, lakes or oceans where the water level can change unpredictably.
 These buildings have to withstand the worst case-scenario floods, even if that might only happen once in a hundred years.
 Windows below the waterline of a flood have to keep the water outside the building.
 Both wall and window have to be specifically engineered.

-Hydrosight underwater windows are very versatile.
-They have been used in water purification plants for examination of water quality.
+Hydrosight industrial strenth portholes are very versatile.
+They have been used in water purification plants for examination of water quality or for educational purposes.

 A journey to the submarine world can create memories which are unique and unforgettable.
 If you're all about exploring the submarine world inside the protection of a hull, you will require a suitable window for the observation of the outside.